bella77-69/store-data-mongodb/README.md

 ![React Store-Data-Mongodb](./img.jpg)

 ## Project Description
-A simple application where you can store a user’s first and last name in a MongoDB database
+A simple application where you can store a user’s first and last name in a MongoDB database.
+What is CRUD
+CRUD is an acronym for Create, Read, Update and Delete.
+CRUD is the operations that you use to: create data in a database read the data in a database update the data in a database delete the data in a database

 ## Getting Started